jiyuuchc/lacss/README.md

 </br>

 #### Model checkpoints
-Model checkpoints cam be downloaded [here](https://drive.google.com/drive/folders/1OWdll3vRcwWhuZgNoom1-BHSg0rpvZrc?usp=sharing).
+Model checkpoints can be found [here](https://drive.google.com/drive/folders/1OWdll3vRcwWhuZgNoom1-BHSg0rpvZrc?usp=sharing).

 #### Usage
 You can try the demo notebook in colab: